mozman/ezdxf/docs/source/addons/dwg.rst

 ==========

-Load a DXF file from a DWG file, which means this add-on convert DWG data into DXF tags and load this data into an :class:`~ezdxf.drawing.Drawing` object.
+Load a DXF file from a DWG file, which means this add-on convert DWG data into DXF tags and load this data into an :class:`~ezdxf.document.Drawing` object.
 This add-on can not export :term:`DWG` files and support for this feature is not planned.

-Load DXF structures from a :term:`DWG` file, which means this add-on convert data stored in a DWG file into :term:`DXF` tags and load this tags into a regular class:`~ezdxf.drawing.Drawing` object.
+Load DXF structures from a :term:`DWG` file, which means this add-on convert data stored in a DWG file into :term:`DXF` tags and load this tags into a regular class:`~ezdxf.document.Drawing` object.
 This process is not perfect and much data from the DWG file will be lost by saving the document as DXF file, **don’t use this add-on as DWG to DXF converter**, there are much better tools available for free like the `ODA File Converter`_.